 Symptom presentation, daily functioning, and treatment outcomes in sleep disorders; women with obstructive sleep apnea; gender differences in sleep disorders.

-Dr. Ye's research focuses on women with sleep disorders.
-In particular, her work explores gender differences in clinical manifestation in patients with obstructive sleep apnea, and whether women respond differently to the continuous positive airway pressure treatment compared to men.
-Dr. Ye received her B.S. in Nursing and Master's degree in Geriatrics and Internal Medicine from Sichuan University in China, and her Ph.D. from the University of Pennsylvania.
-She is a member of the Sleep Research Society and the Sigma Theta Tau International Honor Society of Nursing.
+Dr. Ye's research focuses on promoting health through better sleep and better management of sleep disorders.
+In particular, her work aims to improve understanding of obstructive sleep apnea (OSA) clinical presentations to facilitate earlier diagnosis, to improve OSA health outcomes by promoting treatment adherence, and to improve sleep in acute care hospital and on college campus.
+Dr. Ye received her B.S.N. in Nursing and Master's degree in Geriatrics and Internal Medicine from West China School of Medicine Sichuan University in China, and her Ph.D. in nursing from the University of Pennsylvania.
+She is a member of the Sleep Research Society, American Academy of Sleep Medicine, and Sigma Theta Tau Honor Society of Nursing.

 SELECTED APPOINTMENTS & AWARDS

-- 2013-2015 - 1R15NR013274-01A1: "Spousal Involvement in Adherence to CPAP Treatment”.
+- 2013-2015 - 1R15NR013274-01A1: "Spousal Involvement in Adherence to CPAP Treatment."
 NIH-NINR

 - Ye, L., & Smith, A. (2015).
 Developing and testing a sleep education program for college nursing students.
 Journal of Nursing Education, 54(9), 532-535. doi:10.3928/01484834-20150814-09